 According to the committee, nearly 1.7 million New Yorkers suffer from diabetes.
 Additionally, heart disease accounts for 40 percent of deaths in the state.

-It’s cheaper, too.
+Plant-based meals can be far cheaper, too.
 According to St. Joseph Health System — which is based in California, where a similar bill passed — the veggie meals cost 50 percent less to produce than the meat options.
-“The hospital projects saving $5,000 a year by serving more meat-free meals,” said PCRM.
+The hospital projected savings of up to $5,000 per year thanks to the serving of additional meat-free meals.